JessAustin19/TeaTimer/README.md

 # TeaTimer
-A GUI desktop application using Python and PyQT that runs a timer for brewing the perfect cup of tea.
+A command line and a GUI desktop application using Python and PyQT that runs a timer for brewing the perfect cup of tea.

 Updates:
 10/01/2021: Uploaded the work-in-progress files.